philippe44/libraop/README.md

 the same audio file, or use the -ntp option to get NTP to be written to a file and re-use that file when calling the instances of raop_play

-Makesfiles are provided for OSX, Linux (x86 and ARM).
+Makefiles are provided for OSX, Linux (x86 and ARM).
 Under Windows, I use Embarcadero C++, so I don't use makefile

 You need pthread for Windows to recompile the player / use the library here: https://www.sourceware.org/pthreads-win32 ALAC codec is also needed from here: https://github.com/macosforge/alac